shehreendheda/katacoda-scenarios/taggingv2/taggingk8s/step3.md

 8. Click the command `grademe`{{execute}} to receive credit for creating the dashboard.

     Note: If you created the dashboard but received a grade of zero, make sure that the dashboard name is `Kubernetes Deployment`{{copy}}.
-To edit the name, click the down arrow next to the name then click Edit.
+To edit the name, click the down arrow next to the name, then click Edit.
 Enter the correct name and click Save.
 Click the `grademe` command above again.

 9. In the upper right of the dashboard, click the wheel icon.
 Select **Delete dashboard** to remove the dashboard.